 Faculty Colloquia occur regularly during the fall and spring semesters and are often based on the scholarly or teaching endeavors of the presenting faculty member.
-Watch for messages from the Assistant Vice President for Academic Affairs for Faculty Success, throughout the year announcing presentations by CMU faculty on a wide range of topics.
+Watch for messages from the Assistant Vice President for Faculty Success, throughout the year announcing presentations by CMU faculty on a wide range of topics.